akelly1954/Samples/source/Video/README.md

                                  static bool write_frames_to_file;
                                  static std::string output_file;

-If the -fn flag is specified (on the command line), then the write-to-file capability is turned on (enabled).
+If the **-fn** flag is specified (on the command line), then the write-to-file capability is turned on (enabled).
 It is off by default.
-If the file-name is not mentioned, the default value (from the Json file) is used.
-This capability writes out to a file the actual raw frames that come from  the camera in the format specified by the json file and/or the command line options
+If the **file-name** is not mentioned, the value (from the Json file) is used.
+This capability writes out to the file the actual raw frames that come from  the camera in the format specified by the json file and/or the command line options
 (see more on that below).

 The write-to-file capability operates completely independently from the write-to-process capability outlined below.
 They can both be enabled and produce an **h264** data file (or a **yuyv** data file), as well as an **mp4** file in the same run.
 Usually one of the two suffices.

 (**A note about bool**:  Although it is well defined enough in C++, values other than 0 or 1 can be used.
 The way the JsonCpp *bool* is used in this project is like an int (in the Json file), but when it is to be assigned to a *C++ bool type*, the univesally accepted conversion takes place:  If the value is 0, then the bool is set to *false*.
 Anything else means *true*).

        [ -pr [ timeslice_ms ]]   Enable profiler stats.
 If specified, the optional parameter is the number of milliseconds between profiler snapshots.
 The default is 800 milliseconds.

+     Equivalent Json member(s):  Root["Config"]["App-options"]["profiling"] (bool, treated here like an int)
+                                 Root["Config"]["App-options"]["profile-timeslice-ms"] (int)

+     Equivalent C++ Video::vcGlobals member(s):
+                                 static bool profiling_enabled;
+                                 static int  profile_timeslice_ms;

+Profiling numbers (stats) are run in their own thread every *timeslice_ms* milliseconds once the video frames are being captured by the video driver interface (which also runs in its own thread).
+The counting of frames is why profiling intrudes into the video interface to take a snapshot of some of the needed profiling data, because it's only there that it is easily known when one frame is finished, and the next is about to start.

+Although the linux driver dictates the fixed size of every memory mapped buffer used to hold raw video frames, the relationship is usually many-to-one: it takes more than one buffer to complete a single frame.
+By the time it takes for a buffer to be copied and fed to the ring buffer of std::shared_ptr<>'s for further processing, it is no longer immediately apparent where one frame is done, and where the next one starts.

+Profiling is **disabled** by default.
+If the **-pr** flag is used on the command line, profiling is **enabled**.
+How many milliseconds pass between profiling runs depends on the **timeslice_ms** command line parameter if it is specified, or the value specified in the Json file if it is not specified on the command line.

        [ -lg log-level ]         Can be one of: {"DBUG", "INFO", "NOTE", "WARN", "EROR", "CRIT"}.
                                  (The default is NOTE)